uranioh/tictactoe-cpp/README.md

 # triscpp
-Crappy C++ code I wrote to pass 11th grade in high school with full grades
+Crappy C++ code I wrote to pass the 11th grade coding class with the highest grade